UNC-optics/CaPuLeT/README.md

 # Commercially Avaliable and Custom Made Parts

+Here is a complete list of the manufacturers we purchased materials from:
+- McMaster-Carr
+- Pololu
+- Thorlabs
+- SparkFun
+- Digikey
+- Amazon
+- FLIR
+- The Imaging Source

+Our system also requires custom-made parts either fabricated in-house or from the following companies:
+- eMachineShop (CNC Machining)
+- Ponoko (Laser Cutting)
+- Craftcloud3d (3-D Printing)
+- JBL PCB (PCB Printing / Soldering)

 The complete component list which detials the manufacturer, part number, and quantity required can be found [here](1-Pupillometry-Components-Table.pdf).
 This [version](2-Color-Coded-Pupillometry-Components-Table.pdf) of the component list provides a color coded key which provides an additional layer of support when building the system.

+4-Pupillometry-Wheel-Machined-Parts-Table.pdf

 The following [spreadsheet](3-Pupillometry-Wheel-Cost-Spreadsheet.xlsx) compiles the total cost of the system.